symfony/symfony-docs/book/routing.rst

 .. note::

-    The host that's used when generating an absolute URL is the host of the current ``Request`` object.
-This is detected automatically.
-But if you generate absolute URLs for scripts run from the command line, this won't work.
-But don't worry!
-Just see :doc:`/cookbook/console/sending_emails` for details.
+    The host that's used when generating an absolute URL is automatically detected using the current ``Request`` object.
+When generating absolute URLs from outside the web context (for instance in a console command) this won't work.
+See :doc:`/cookbook/console/sending_emails` for details.

 Summary
 -------